stevenkeezer/bambusa/README.md

-<center><h1>Bambusa<h1><center>
+<h1 align="center">Bambusa<h1>

-Bambusa is a company dedicated to building sustainable products with bamboo.
+<p>Bambusa is a company dedicated to building sustainable products with bamboo.
-This project was built using bootstrap and to practice using Git as a team.
+This project was built using bootstrap and to practice using Git as a team.<p>

 https://thirsty-hamilton-44d01e.netlify.com/